 A short walk from the charming town is the impressive Sudeley Castle and Gardens, which boasts royal connections, while there are longer walks and others that offer elevated views.

-Featuring chocolate box cottages, quintessential tea rooms and plenty of Cotswold charm, it’s no wonder Burford is one of the suggested stops along the Cotswold Discovery Trail.
+Featuring chocolate box cottages, quintessential tea rooms and plenty of Cotswold charm, it’s no wonder Burford is one of the gems of the Cotswolds.

 A beautiful place for a town walk, Burford is a great place to stroll around.
 Take in the steep street as you drive in the town.

 Wildlife lovers will be in their element when going for walks at Chedworth Nature Reserve, located on a disused section of the Cheltenham to Cirencester railway line.

 The six-acre woods feature beech, oak and hazel trees, while there’s also the chance to see fossil-filled oolitic limestone that’s widespread across the Cotswolds.
 There are also walks that take in the spectacular National Trust property, Chedworth Roman Villas.